supercontainers/canopie-hpc/docs/cfp.md

 The program committee will discuss the submissions and their reviews and select the program over a video conference meeting.
 Submissions will be assessed as-is, with no expectation of substantive revision after peer review, though some submissions may be accepted conditional on specified changes (“shepherded”).

-Submit your manuscript using the [SC22 web system](https://submissions.supercomputing.org/?page=Submit&id=SC22WorkshopCANOPIEHPCSubmission&site=sc22).
+//Submit your manuscript using the [SC23 web system](https://submissions.supercomputing.org/?page=Submit&id=SC23WorkshopCANOPIEHPCSubmission&site=sc23).